souzamarcelo/hhmc/README.md

 # HHMC
 **Hybrid heuristic for the maximum cut on graphs**

-This heuristic algorithm was automatically generated using the [AutoBQP](https://github.com/souzamarcelo/AutoBQP) solver.
+This heuristic algorithm presented here solves the maximum cut problem via UBQP (Unconstrained Binary Quadratic Programming).
+It was automatically generated using the [AutoBQP](https://github.com/souzamarcelo/AutoBQP) solver.
 The automated algorithm design process and the HHMC algorithm are detailed in the following article (see AAC_M algorithm).

 + Marcelo de Souza, Marcus Ritt. **Automatic Grammar-Based Design of Heuristic Algorithms for Unconstrained Binary Quadratic Programming**.
 Evolutionary Computation in Combinatorial Optimization, Springer, p.
 67-84, 2018.